whitegreen/Dalsoo-Bin-Packing/README.md

 for (Strip strip : pack.fixs) { // obtain a placed strip (polygon) in a sheet.

-strip.inps // the polgyon's points, one might use other library to convert double[][] to other formats (dxf, obj) of polygon
+strip.inps // the polygon's points, one might use other library to convert double[][] to other formats (dxf, obj) of polygon

 }